Updated: 8/2/20 | August 2nd, 2020

 Dubai doesn’t have to bust your budget but it easily can if you aren’t careful!
 Like most cities with extremely high prices, many of the city’s residents have found tips and tricks on how to squeeze every last dirham possible.

-Get The Entertainer – The Entertainer, a magazine found in many countries (even in the Maldives!), offers discounts and specials on restaurants, hotels, and activities.
+Get The Entertainer – The Entertainer, a magazine and app that offers discounts and specials on restaurants, hotels, and activities.
 There’s one for the UAE that all locals swear by.
 You’ll get 2-for-1 specials and discounts on attractions, restaurants, drinks, clubs, them parks, and hotels.

 Find a cheap brunch – I strongly advise attending brunch, as it’s a tradition among locals in Dubai and quite fun.
 Every Friday, locals flock to a midday buffet of unlimited drinks and food.
 As the day goes on, it often turns into debauchery that would make Nero proud.

 You can ask people on Couchsurfing too.
 There’s an active Dubai group on the site.

-Attend a happy hour – The lifeblood of any drinker, happy hours are where you can go to save a buck: from McGettigan’s drink specials (29 AED ($8 USD) for selected house drinks) to Agency’s 100 AED ($27 USD) bottle of wines.
+Attend a happy hour – The lifeblood of any drinker, happy hours are where you can go to save a buck: from McGettigan’s drink specials (29 AED ($8 USD) for selected house drinks) to The Agency’s 100 AED ($27 USD) bottle of wines.
 Dubai is FULL of happy hours (and drink specials can be found in The Entertainer too).
 To see what current happy hours there are in Dubai, check out:

 - TimeOut’s List of Happy Hours in Dubai